Batman Quotes

 - "Batman Begins" (2005)

-"The night is darkest just before the dawn."
+"The night is darkest just before the dawn.
+And I promise you, the dawn is coming"

 - "The Dark Knight" (2008)